 Common Mistakes to Avoid While Writing a Joining Letter

 As an employee writing your joining letter, it's important to ensure that all the details are clear and accurate.
-Any small mistakes in your joining letter could cause confusion and delays in your onboarding.
+Any minor mistakes in your joining letter could cause confusion and delay your onboarding.

 Here are some common mistakes to avoid while writing your joining letter: